 To reduce the risk of this problem occurring in the first place is quite simple though.
 With waste cooking oil, we recommend pouring it into a container such as a plastic bottle before disposing of it.
 To dispose of grease, we recommend wiping your plates and cooking pans with kitchen paper before washing.
 Household Waste Recycling Centres (HWRCs) offer safe disposal of grease and cooking oils.

 Hair is regularly overlooked but it can easily build up if left to go down the plug hole.
 Many of our clients are unaware that removing hair from plug holes can significantly reduce the probability of them getting a blocked drain.
-Large deposits of hair can become entangled and cause serious blockages in your drains.
+Large deposits of hair can become entangled and cause serious problems with your drainage.

 There are many products that you can purchase to catch hair before it goes down the plug.
 However, we recommend all our clients from the Yorskshire and Lincolnshire area to check their plug holes regularly.
 Any build up of hair should be removed and disposed of in your general waste to prevent future problems.
 The shower is the most common place to find a build of hair so we recommend you keep a particularly close eye on this.

-Leaves are not the only problem for your outside drainage, however.
+Leaves are not the only problem, however.
 Trees and plants can often infiltrate your drains in search of water.
 This is particularly true in the case of those that are not receiving sufficient water.
 The trees and plants that are closest to the property also cause the biggest concern.
 We advise our clients to ensure their trees and plants are well watered.
 We also ask them to pay close attention to large varieties that are close to the property, particularly during a drought.